 If your reader watches your protagonist fail to solve the problem with the easy, common-sense solutions before resorting to extreme measures, it’s more likely that the reader will identify with that protagonist.
 That feeling of identification goes a long way toward making the reader want to keep reading.

 Recently, in one part of a three-part book-length narrative planning workshop in Burlington, I used the following episode of This American Life to illuminate the concept of eliminating the “simple” options.

-In the first story in this hour-long radio show, a young couple is sailing across the Pacific Ocean in their houseboat.
+In Call For Help, the first story in this hour-long radio show, a young couple is sailing across the Pacific Ocean in their 36-foot boat.
 (If you have 20 minutes, listen to the story.
 It’s worth it.)
-This houseboat is their only home.
+This sailboat is their only home.
 While they’re on this journey, their baby becomes sick.
 To solve this problem, they have a range of options:

 - Treat the baby while they’re at sea.

 - Keep sailing until they reach a country with a good hospital system.

 - Push a button on a device that will call in help but force them to sink their boat.